 Now that Michigan is slowly starting to re-open, we’re doing everything we can to keep our clients safe.

-As we draw closer to re-opening our studio and making the drastic changes necessary, we thought it may be a good time to talk about why Peak Physique Fitness may be a safe option for you if you’re looking for a gym or place to work out.
-We could list the “normal” benefits of working out in a small studio compared to a large gym environment but that can be found here.
+As we draw closer to re-opening our studio and making the drastic changes necessary, we thought it might be a good time to talk about why Peak Physique Fitness may be a safe option for you if you’re looking for a gym or place to work out.
+We could list the “normal” benefits of working out in a small studio compared to a large gym environment, but that can be found here.

-For the purpose of this blog I’ll share what we’re doing to keep you safe and what changes we’ve made that would be close to impossible in a large gym setting.
+For the purpose of this blog, I’ll share what we’re doing to keep you safe and what changes we’ve made that would be close to impossible in a large gym setting.